W3rni0/TJCTF_2020/readme.md

 ```

 ```
-as you can see, the code connects to the server and builds the flag by iterating over all the printable characters and checking if the command executed raises an error or not, the command simply checks if the character in a specific position matches the current tested character and if it does it calculates 1/0 which in python throw an exception (believe it or not there are langauges where 1/0 returns infinity) else the command does nothing, if an error was raised then the letter is added to the flag and the code moves to iterate over the next character in the flie, if we finished iterating over all the characters and none of them raised a flag we can conclude that we discovered all the
+As you can see, the code connects to the server and builds the flag by iterating over all the printable characters and checking if the command executed raises an error or not, the command simply checks if the character in a specific position matches the current tested character and if so it calculates 1/0 which in python throw an exception (believe it or not there are langauges and modules where 1/0 returns infinity) else the command does nothing, if an error was raised then the letter is added to the flag and the code moves to iterate over the next character in the flie, if we finished iterating over all the characters and none of them raised a flag we can conclude that we discovered all the